MSLNZ/msl-package-manager/docs/developers_guide.rst

 Commit changes to a repository
 --------------------------------
-The following is only a very basic example of how to upload changes to the source code to the `repository <repo_>`_ by using PyCharm.
-See `this link <githelp_>`_ for a much more detailed tutorial on how to use git.
+The following is only a very basic example of how to upload changes to the source code to the `MSL-LoadLib repository`_ by using PyCharm.
+See `this <githelp_>`_ link for a much more detailed overview on how to use git.

 .. note::
-   This section assumes that you followed the instructions from `Install Python, Git and PyCharm`_.
+   This section assumes that you followed the instructions from `Install and set up Python, Git and PyCharm`_.

 1. Make sure that the git Branch_ you are working on is up to date by performing a Pull_.